cdktf/cdktf-provider-launchdarkly/docs/flagTrigger.go.md

 The unique identifier of the integration you intend to set your trigger up with.

-"generic-trigger" should be used for integrations not explicitly supported.
+Currently supported are `generic-trigger`, `datadog`, `dynatrace`, `dynatrace-cloud-automation`, `honeycomb`, `new-relic-apm`, and `signalfx`. `generic-trigger` should be used for integrations not explicitly supported.
+A change in this field will force the destruction of the existing resource and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/resources/flag_trigger#integration_key FlagTrigger#integration_key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/resources/flag_trigger#integration_key FlagTrigger#integration_key}

 ---